-GP appointments are 10 minutes in duration and are designed to deal with one problem only.
-If you need more time, ask for a double appointment.
+GP appointments are normally 10 minutes in duration and are designed to deal with one problem only.
+If you need more time, please ask for a double appointment.

 To keep surgeries running smoothly, please:

-- Let us know if you can't keep your appointment If you no longer require an appointment then do inform the practice in good time so that we can release the time for other patients.
+Let us know if you can't keep your appointment.
+If you no longer require your appointment, please inform the Practice in good time so that we can make the slot available to other sick patients.

-- Do not save up several problems for one appointment.
-Please ask for a longer appointment when booking if you have several problems.
-The Nurse or Doctor cannot deal comprehensively and safely with more than one problem in a single appointment.
-You will be asked to rebook an appointment if this happens.
+Do not save up several problems for one appointment.
+Please ask for a longer appointment when booking, if you have several problems to speak to the GP about.
+The Nurse or GP cannot deal comprehensively and safely with more than one problem in a single appointment.
+You will be asked to re-book an appointment if this happens.

 Clinic appointments are also available for diseases for which you receive regular medication, such as: